grofers/legend/docs/contributing-to-kubernetes-library.md

 ## Overview

-Legend supports a wide variety of metric types for creating panels for "components" like SQS, Promtail, Loki, EC2 and many more.
+Legend supports a wide variety of metric types for creating panels for "components" like SQS, Promtail, Loki, EC2 ,and many more.
 Refer to [sample_input.yaml](../sample_input.yaml) for getting to know all the supported metrics.

-But if your use-case requires certain kubernetes objects to be created before legend plots panels you can extend your metric component by adding to kubernetes library.
+But if your use-case requires certain Kubernetes objects to be created before legend plots panels you can extend your metric component by adding to the Kubernetes library.

 ## Implementation

-Legend relys heavily on templating and name-schema.
-So to add a component to kubernetes library in parity to the componet which is added in metric library you'll just need to create a python file with same name on path `legend/kubernetes_library` and implement `run` function with your business logic.
+Legend relies heavily on templating and name schema.
+So to add a component to the Kubernetes library in parity to the component which is added in a metric library you'll just need to create a python file with the same name on path `legend/kubernetes_library` and implement `run` function with your business logic.

 Example:
 * You have added a new metric component to metric library: `kryptonite`